Residency Information & Application

 THERE IS NO FEE TO APPLY FOR THE UM RESIDENCY

 TO APPLY FOR THE UM RESIDENCY, PLEASE DOWNLOAD AND COMPLETE THE APPLICATION PACKET.

-Submissions can be made in person or via email no later than April 2, 2020
+Submissions must be made via email no later than April 9, 2020